Partakithware/Ciren/README.md

 A statically typed, compiled systems language with C interop, generics, interfaces, and inline assembly.
 Ciren compiles to native binaries via LLVM, with an optional C source backend.

+## Side Note:
+I am only a coding hobbyist, so there are likely flaws and various features that could be improved.
+I invite anyone that can and may know better to pitch in.
+It would be very appreciated.
+There are many things that need adjustments and minor fixes or simply just updated functionality.
+I decided to post it now as it gets further out of the range of what I feel I can accomplish alone.
+As always my documentation is not where it should be, so I apologize for that.
+I would just like to see Ciren swim along and manage to become something more!
+I would not describe it's style as 'new' but more like an adapted C style of sorts (in my opinion).

 ---

 ## Table of Contents